4paradigm/OpenMLDB/docs/en/install_deploy.md

 ### Deploy APIServer

 APIServer is responsible for receiving http requests, forwarding them to OpenMLDB and returning results.
 It is stateless and is not a must-deploy component of OpenMLDB.
-Before running, make sure that the OpenMLDB cluster has been started, otherwise APIServer will fail to initialize and exit the process.
+Before starting the APIServer, make sure that the OpenMLDB cluster has been started, otherwise APIServer will fail to initialize and exit the process.

 #### 1 Download the OpenMLDB deployment package